Photo credit: Andrea Piacquadio

 Finally, weight loss surgery evolved and the gastric sleeve became available.
 It is now considered the industry gold standard.
 Now you know you can get the physical help you need.
 But you are afraid of what you will be facing after it is over.
 After all, food has always been your “best friend.”
 You reach for food when you are hurt, sad, bored, or lonely.
 So, what now?

-When you return home, you can expect to be tired and a bit sore.
+When you return home from your successful Manchester based weight loss surgery, you can expect to be tired and a bit sore.
 You may need someone to help you for a few days.
 If you opt to go it alone, consider sleeping in a recliner so you can get up and down easier.
 Fill your fridge with jello cups and juice boxes and stash a box of plastic spoons next to your chair.
 You will be on clear liquids for about 3 days (some people stay on the small cups of liquid for the first week) so you will be just fine with your little cups.

 You will be given complete instructions on your gastric sleeve recovery plan when you leave the hospital.
 Follow the plan exactly.
 Remember, your sleeve is only held together with the staples in the beginning.
 You will not feel hunger and you must not overfill the sleeve.
 You need liquids.
 If you have trouble keeping up, drink one ounce of juice or water each hour until your first appointment or until the doctor tells you otherwise.

 Most doctors advise not to bathe for two weeks after surgery.
 However, you may shower.
 Pat your incision site dry, do not rub it.
 Use antibacterial soap and if you feel any soreness or notice any extreme redness or heat coming from the site, call your doctor.
 If your doctor has given you medication to dress the site with, dress it after your shower and cover it with clean bandages.